cdio/caio/doc/usage.md

 #### Joysticks

+* Gamepads or real joysticks:

   Up to two gamepads should work (tested using only one Logitech F710).
   The PS3 controller is known to work.

+* Virtual Joystick:

+  A virtual joystick is available and it can be enabled using the `vjoy` configuration option.

+  The virtual joystick maps keyboard keys to joystick directions so when the virtual joystick is active the keyboard as such is disabled, and vice versa.

+  The `ALT-K` key combination toggles between virtual joystick and keyboard modes.

+  The virtual joystick key mappgins can be configured using the following configuration options: `vjoy_up`, `vjoy_down`, `vjoy_left`, `vjoy_right`, and `vjoy_fire`.

 #### Examples: